clownba0t/rails_dynamic_errors/README.md

 rails_dynamic_errors
 ====================

-Rails provides a decently robust means of catching and handling any unhandled exceptions that bubble up from your application.
-This is done with two middlewares - ActionDispatch::DebugExceptions, which generates a 404 for non-existent routes and logs exceptions, and ActionDispatch::ShowExceptions, which catches any unhandled exceptions and returns a static page to the user (from the public/ directory of your application).
+Rails provides robust handling of most exceptions that escape from your application, usually serving up one of the three static HTML pages that are automatically installed into the application's 'public' directory.
+This is great, but these pages may not be ideal for your project.
+For starters they are not pretty, and are certainly not appropriate for a production application.
+Additionally, their static nature means additional manual maintenance work to update them whenever links, styles or layouts change.
+Particularly in the case of 'safe' errors, such as 404s, there's no real reason why dynamic error pages can't be generated.

-It's often beneficial to be able to generate dynamic error pages, however, especially for 'safe' errors such as 404s.
-This gem is designed to provide that functionality.
+This gem is designed to provide this functionality.
 Its key features are:

-* Selective processing - configure the errors you wish to catch, and let Rails handle everything else
+* Selective processing *
+Configure the HTTP error status codes you wish to process dynamically, and everything else will be passed through to Rails for default handling.

+* Rails middleware functionality preservation *
-* Retains the ability to use the session, flash and cookies (something a lot of dynamic error generation approaches do not)
+The session, flash and cookies can all be used for dynamic error page generation.
+This is something which is not available with a lot of existing dynamic error generation approaches.

 ## Installation